junhanamaki/active_model_validators_ex/README.md

               # defaults to false
               allow_nil: true,

-              # can be either true or false, indicates if it accepts empty arrays
+              # can be either true or false, indicates if it accepts blank value
               # defaults to false
-              allow_empty: true
+              allow_blank: true
             }
         end